Beach Fossils: 2022–present: Bunny

-In January of 2023, Beach Fossils announced they would perform at Daydream festival in Australia, a new touring mini-festival along with Modest Mouse, Slowdive, and Tropical Fuck Storm.
+In January 2023, Beach Fossils announced they would perform at Daydream festival in Australia, a new touring mini-festival along with Modest Mouse, Slowdive, and Tropical Fuck Storm.

-A brand new song was previewed on the official Beach Fossils instagram on February 28th, along with a video of the band playing with a small bunny figurine.
-It was later announced that their first original song in five years, titled “Don’t Fade Away”, would be released on all platforms March 7, 2023 along with an accompanying music video.
-That same day Beach Fossils would announce their highly anticipated fourth studio album titled Bunny, set to be released on June 2, 2023 through Bayonet Records.
+A brand new song was previewed on the official Beach Fossils instagram on February 28, 2023, along with a video of the band playing with a small bunny figurine.
+It was later announced that their first original song in five years, titled "Don't Fade Away", would be released on all platforms March 7, 2023, along with an accompanying music video.
+Their fourth studio album Bunny was released on June 2, 2023, through Bayonet Records.

+From July 8 to August 19, 2023, they were the opening act for Post Malone on his 'If Y'all Weren't Here, I'd Be Crying' Tour in the US and Canada.

 Style and influence

 Their musical style has been described as indie rock, dream pop, indie pop, alternative rock, jangle pop, garage pop, and lo-fi.

-In an interview with Kyra Bruce for KOSU in April 2019, Payseur reflected on his lyrical themes and direction over the years, "I was writing these really happy pop songs [early in my career] and then after a while I was like, 'You know I don’t feel great all the time and I want to write about that, I want to be able to write about how I’m feeling when I don’t feel good.’
+In an interview with Kyra Bruce for KOSU in April 2019, Payseur reflected on his lyrical themes and direction over the years, "I was writing these really happy pop songs [early in my career] and then after a while I was like, 'You know I don't feel great all the time and I want to write about that, I want to be able to write about how I'm feeling when I don't feel good.'
 And those somehow happened to be our biggest songs and the ones that people liked the most.
-I was like, ‘This is great I don’t have to write these like shiny pop songs, I can write stuff that’s about real life and about being sad and people are super into it.'"
+I was like, 'This is great I don't have to write these like shiny pop songs, I can write stuff that's about real life and about being sad and people are super into it.'"

 In an interview with The Post and Courier in January 2020, Dustin Payseur stated he has "hundreds" of unreleased demos that he's been working on since he was a teenager.
 Some, he says, are entirely cringe-inducing.
 But he'll listen to some of his early demos and tapes when he's stumped in the recording studio and will often recycle old guitar riffs or lyrical ideas.
-He would also explain, “If you don’t allow yourself to get to the point where you’re vulnerable enough to look back and see that what you’ve made is cringe-y, you haven’t tried hard enough.
-Otherwise, you’re censoring yourself too much.”
+He would also explain, "If you don't allow yourself to get to the point where you're vulnerable enough to look back and see that what you've made is cringe-y, you haven't tried hard enough.
+Otherwise, you're censoring yourself too much."